artemnovichkov/asset-catalog-viewer/README.md

 ### Opening an Asset Catalog

 1. **From Explorer**:
-   - Right-click any `.xcassets` directory in the VS Code Explorer
+   - Right-click any `.xcassets` directory in Explorer
    - Select "Open Asset Catalog Viewer" from the context menu

 2. **From Command Palette**: